Bladder Prolapse Treatment In Lahore, Causes And Symptoms

 - Estrogen replacement therapy

 Many females with prolapsed bladders may benefit from this therapy.
 Estrogen helps support and preserve muscles in the vagina.
 A pessary is a method that is placed within the vagina to hold the bladder in place.
 Pessaries must be cleaned and removed at regular intervals to prevent infection.
-Some pessaries are designed to allow the woman to do.
 A doctor must clean and remove other types.
-Estrogen cream is usually used along with a pessary to help prevent vaginal wall erosion and infections.
 Some females find that pessaries are painful or that they easily fall out.